 Other products that can help reduce the appearance of hyperpigmentation include our exfoliating cleansers, found in both a cream and gel formula, which contain glycolic acid to help slough off dead skin cells.

 Tensage Intensive Serum 40 is packed with growth factor benefits, vitamin C and vitamin E to help improve skin tone and defend against free radical damage.
-While Tensage Antioxidant Defense Serum combines SCA Biorepair Technology with ferulic acid and 10% vitamin C to both prevent free radical damage and help reduce the appearance of hyperpigmentation.
+While Tensage Daily Serum combines SCA Biorepair Technology Index 15 with vitamin C and niacinamide to help reduce the appearance of hyperpigmentation.